 Can apparent increases in muscle extensibility with regular stretch be explained by changes in tolerance to stretch?

-One article on PainSci cites Folpp 2006: Quite a Stretch
+One page on PainSci cites Folpp 2006: Quite a Stretch

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.